 Report technical problems as soon as possible to the SCS Tech support, techsupport@scs.edu.do.
 Also inform your teacher and the secondary office at that moment if you are missing a live online class due to technical problems to have the absence excused.
 Be proactive about solving any problems.
-Lack of access to the LMS or Zoom will not excuse distance learning expectations.
+Lack of access to Google Classroom or Zoom will not excuse distance learning expectations.

 Attendance.
-Students will be marked absent if they do not attend their online class.
+Students will be marked absent if they do not complete their assignments for that day and/or do not attend live meetings that are scheudled.
 When students are in live online classes, they should have their cameras on and are expected to participate.
 If a student experiences technical difficulty and is unable to turn on the camera, he/she should notify the teacher and participate in the lesson verbally or through the written chat.
 Students will be marked absent on Wednesday if they do not attend their specials classes.

 Uniforms.
-Students must always wear a blue collared SCS uniform shirts during all distance classes.
+Students must always wear a blue collared SCS uniform shirts during all live online sessions.